byaruhaf/Atlas/README.md

 #### Second Tab: Favorites

 Allows the user to add, remove, view and save temperature in his/her favorite cities.
+The user can also swipe to a map view to view his/her favorite cities on a map.

 |       Adding Favorites       | Swipe To Map View            | Removing Favorites           |
 | :--------------------------: | :--------------------------- | :--------------------------- |